 La Misión is a rural town of around 3,000 inhabitants.
-The majority of people work in tourism, construction, and farming.
-The local economy has suffered greatly over the last few years due to the decline in tourism and the impact of exploitative farm working conditions.
-The majority of the town struggles to find consistent and well paid work.
-Most skilled workers make around $15 a day and farm laborers make as little as $5 a day.
-The dropout rate among students in La Misión and the surrounding communities is extremely high due to the necessity to work and a lack of resources available for students.
-Students lack needed supplies, money for uniforms, adequate transportation to school, tutoring resources, consistent internet access, and access to printing services .
+The local economy has suffered greatly over the last few years due to the decline in tourism and the prevalence of low-wage jobs.
+The majority of the town’s population struggles to find consistent and well-paid work.
+Most skilled workers make around $15 a day and farm laborers can make as little as $5 a day.
+The dropout rate among students in La Misión and the surrounding communities is extremely high due to the necessity to work and the lack of resources available for students.
+Students need supplies, money for uniforms, adequate transportation to school, tutoring resources, consistent internet access, and access to printing services .

 Canon De Las Carretas:

-The community surrounding the retired Tijuana city dump suffers from extreme poverty and is considered part of the poorest 10% of the country.
-Most families live in self-constructed houses made from scrap materials collected from the now retired dump.
-Sanitation and adequate plumbing are constant problems and become even worse when rain storms flood the canyon.
-Many families still do not have dependable running water or adequate access to reliable electricity.
+The community surrounding the retired Tijuana city dump suffers from extreme poverty.
+Many families live in self-constructed houses and sanitation and adequate plumbing are constant problems.
+Most families do not have dependable running water or adequate access to reliable electricity.
 It is common to see people cooking outside on open flame.
 Lack of education and job opportunities also make living difficult for many adults.
-A common method of earning an income is scavenging the retired dump and the surrounding area for materials to sell and recycle.
-This community is within eyesight of San Diego, making one of the largest wealth disparities between neighboring cities in the world.
+As a result, a common method of earning an income is to comb the city dump and surrounding area for materials to sell and recycle.

 What We Do

-Vida Outreach engages in a variety of grass-root, community based development programs.
-All of our efforts rely on local leaders and volunteers and seek to improve living conditions and quality of life for people in Baja California, Mexico.
-We believe that every man, woman, and child has the right to enjoy life, pursue their interests, and develop their potential without the stifling oppression of poverty.
-We believe in the right to meaningful employment, a livable income, opportunities for leisure, adequate and affordable housing, utilities and transportation, health care, retirement, education, a healthy and safe environment, culture and arts, and social equality.
+Vida Outreach engages in a variety of grass-root, community based development and church outreach programs.
+All of our efforts mobilize local leaders and volunteers and seek to improve living conditions and quality of life for people in Baja California, Mexico.
+We believe that every man, woman, and child has the right to enjoy life, pursue his or her interests, and develop his or her potential without the oppression of poverty.
+We believe in the right to meaningful employment, a livable income, opportunities for leisure, adequate and affordable housing, utilities, transportation, health care, retirement, education, a healthy and safe environment, culture and arts, and social equality.

-Vida Outreach supports various hunger relief programs in an effort to assist struggling individuals and families with the most basic of needs.
+Vida Outreach supports various hunger relief programs at local churches in an effort to assist struggling individuals and families with the most basic of needs.

-Our efforts in Mexico are based entirely on grassroots community development.
-We partner with local community leaders and volunteers to initiate positive change in impoverished and underserved communities.
-At Vida Outreach we believe that real change cannot be purchased and delivered to a community but must arise organically from the local working class.
-Our partnerships and programs strive to holistically address the needs of a community and depend on local participation.
-Here is a brief look at some of our ongoing development programs:
+We partner with local churches and volunteers to initiate positive, grassroots change in impoverished and underserved communities.
+Our partnerships and programs strive to holistically address the needs of a community and foster local participation.
+Here is a brief look at some of our ongoing projects:

 La Mision Homework Lab for Teens

-The purpose of our homework and computer lab is to offer local students access to resources that help them succeed in school.
-The local dropout rate is very high in rural communities and there is a danger of kids falling into drug addiction and crime.
+The purpose of our homework and computer lab at Templo Elim is to offer local students access to resources that help them succeed in school.
+The dropout rate is very high in rural communities like La Mision and there is a danger of kids falling into drug addiction and crime.

-This program provides a free computer lab to students, access to internet, as well as free printing of all homework assignments.
-We offer tutoring to students wanting extra help as well as a variety of games and activities.
-Students can also fill out applications at the center to receive school scholarships for supplies, tuition, and uniforms.
+This program provides a free computer lab to students, access to internet, and free printing of all homework assignments.
+We offer tutoring to students needing extra help as well as a variety of games and activities.
+Some students also receive support for school supplies, tuition, and uniforms.

 Home Construction and Repair

-Poverty often creates the lack of necessary disposable income for people to provide adequate housing for their families.
-Homes are self-constructed in the communities in which we work.
-We work with families suffering from leaking roofs to completely inadequate housing conditions where the family is living in a makeshift shack of plywood, tarps, and tires.
+In many poor communities homes are self-constructed.
+We work with families suffering from leaking roofs to completely inadequate housing conditions.
 Over the years we have done numerous home repairs as well as complete new home constructions.
-Taking care of people’s basic needs is an important first step to developing a healthy community.
+We believe that providing for people’s basic needs is an important first step to developing a healthy community.

-Due to the extremely low wages in Mexico, many students drop out of school to work and help with their family’s household expenses.
+Due to low wages in Mexico, many students drop out of school.
 Unfortunately, the need to work often outweighs the desire to continue with an education.
 The cost of living is high compared to wages and many families struggle to pay the added expenses of sending a child to school.
 There is no public bus system, so many students must pay for taxis.
-School uniforms are mandatory for public schools and families must buy a uniform for each child.
-Many schools, especially in rural areas, also put additional burdens on families by making them purchase and provide all of the classroom supplies, including supplies for teachers.
+School uniforms are mandatory for public schools.
+Many schools, especially in rural areas, put additional burdens on families by making them purchase and provide the classroom supplies, including supplies for teachers.

-Vida Outreach believes that education in an important part of breaking the cycle of poverty and we want to give every child a chance for a brighter future.
-Education is also a way to inspire individuals to take action and change the broken system that governs society.
+We believe that education is essential to breaking the cycle of poverty and we want to give every child a chance for a brighter future.
+Education is a way to inspire individuals to take action and change a broken system.
 Student sponsorships provide school supplies, backpacks, and financial support to help pay for the uniform and school enrollment fees.
 The program is also a great opportunity to mentor and tutor the local youth and develop relationships with their families.
-Most of the parents of students we work with did not go to school and often struggle to help them with homework.
+Most of the parents we work with did not go to school and often struggle to help their children with homework.

-Service Trips hosted by Vida Outreach are a great way to join our effort in Mexico.
-Your skills and talents can be used to make a real difference in the lives of others.
-Service trips are also a great way to partner with local Mexican leaders and communities to develop cross-border linkages, relationships, and support systems.
-Ending poverty will take an international effort.
+Service Trips are a great way to join the ongoing work in Mexico.
+Your skills and talents can be used by local churches to make a real difference in the lives of others.
+Ending poverty and spreading God’s love will take an international effort.
 Learn more